alexmustin/woocustomemails/README.txt

 8. Woo Custom Emails Settings page

 == Changelog ==

+= 2.2.9 - (May 2, 2021) =
+* FIX: Fixes an error when saving on the WCE Settings page: "WordPress Error: Options page ___ not found in allowed options list"

 = 2.2.8 - (Feb 24, 2021) =
 * FIX: Fixes a PHP 7.4 error: "Notice: Trying to access array offset on value of type bool in..."